abeldonate/abeldonate.github.io/content/projects/sikus/index.md

 # Result
 The way of assembling the tubes is actually very free and creative.
-I have chosen to do it with a glue gun because, you know, I as so shabby, but I would have liked to attach the tubes with a fancy cord like traditional panflutes.
+I have chosen to do it with a glue gun because, you know, I am so shabby, but I would have liked to attach the tubes with a fancy cord like traditional panflutes.
 I place two canes in the middle of the two layers as a separator.
 This allows the air to flow freely when blowing in the first layer.

 <img src="images/top.jpg" width="100%" height="auto">